NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Add a Publisher
 ---------------

-In order to add a publisher you have to get its RFC 8183 Publisher Request XML, and hand it over to the server:
+In order to add a publisher you have to get its :rfc:`8183` Publisher Request XML, and hand it over to the server:

 .. code-block:: text